duct-framework/core/README.md

 Once we have a configuration, we have three options.
-The first option is to `prep` the configuration, which will load in all relevant namespaces and apply all modules in the `:duct/modules` key.
+The first option is to `prep` the configuration, which will load in all relevant namespaces and apply all modules.

 This is ideally used with `integrant.repl`: